Email us: email@example.com

 Greener Greater Buildings Plan - Benchmarking

-Upon receipt of a valid LOA and successful upload of request application, an invoice will be sent via e-mail to the customer who initiated the request.
-Con Edison will provide customers with aggregated building data for both electric and gas consumption up to 24 months, at a fee of $102.50 per building.
+Upon receipt of a valid LOA and “Accepted” request, an invoice will be sent via e-mail to the customer who initiated the request.
+Con Edison will provide customers with aggregated building data for both electric and gas consumption up to 24 months, at a fee of $102.50 per BBL (borough, block, and lot) for building-level information.
+Refer to our tariff for additional information regarding the pricing structure for aggregated building data.
 Once the invoice has been paid, Con Edison will e-mail the aggregated consumption data in an Excel spreadsheet within 15 days after the payment has been received.